Glossary

 Monte Carlo Simulation

 Section titled “Monte Carlo Simulation”A method of estimating probability distributions by repeated random sampling.
-In catastrophe modelling, Monte Carlo simulation samples from event catalogs to generate thousands of scenarios — synthetic futures that form the basis for all downstream analytics.
-The output is a SELT.
+In catastrophe modelling, Monte Carlo simulation samples from event catalogs to generate thousands of trials — synthetic futures that form the basis for all downstream analytics.
+The output is a TELT.

 Net Loss